martinatjie/playground/README.md

 - Mastermind game
 - Medication + side effects / symptoms / mood tracker and analyser
 - More advanced "pomodoro timer" that tells you when to stretch and asks you as soon as you start moving your move or keyboard again if you want to start the timer again.
+- Mouse pointer stats gatherer - like an app that checks the longest interval at which the mouse pointer is not moving while still working (e.g to track thinking time)
 - MS Teams bot
 - murder mystery dinner game helper app
 - Music genre classifier